 It is also the only app where you can directly download the eBook or the audiobook.
 The app is mentioned this late because of its lack of updates.
 The app rarely gets an update, except when the OS gets updated.
 The latest major update of Apple Books features a quick start Reading Now section, better library management, and an automatic night theme.

 Wattpad is the most different platform from the ones listed above.
 Wattpad does not let you buy the books you see in other bookstores and apps but has its library.
 The books here are written by indie authors who publish their stories on the platform.

-Many authors keep their books free to read, but there are still plenty of stories worth spending your money on.
+Many authors keep their books free to read, but plenty of stories are worth spending your money on.
 The platform has hundreds of thousands of ebooks for you to choose from.
 And many of them are not inferior to the best sellers in the real world.
 You can even register yourself as an author yourself.